GuptaNaman1998/Website-Monitoring/read.md

 requests , sqlite3 , twisted , datetime , pandas , matplotlib.

 Steps:
-1. Extract the file into any folder
+Extract the file into any folder
-2. run the python code
+Run the python code
-3. open the index.html .
+Open the index.html .